juanimsand/rouletteGame/README.md

 ## How to run

 <p>In build folder you should find the rouletteGame executable.</p>
-<p>A help of how to execute it is displayed if you executed with --help or -h argument.</p>
+<p>A useful help text is displayed if you execute it with --help or -h as argument.</p>